Desert Saints: Plot

-In Mexico, Harper double-crosses both Banks and the FBI, first shooting Banks to stop him from committing the assassination and handcuffing him to the balcony, but then killing the thugs who hired him and taking their key for the payoff from the hit.
+In Mexico, Harper double-crosses both Banks and the FBI, first shooting Banks to stop him from committing the assassination and then handcuffing him to the balcony, but then killing the thugs who hired banks and taking their key to the payoff from the hit.
 She tells Banks that she expects the FBI will be so happy to catch and question him that she'll depart with the payoff without much problem, which is why she leaves him alive.
-However, by the time Scanlon responds to her call on Banks' location, he has escaped.
+However, by the time Scanlon responds to her call on Bank's location, he has escaped.
 Meanwhile, the FBI agents follow Agent Marbury's sighting of a fleeing Harper to the local airport, only to lose her there, because the "sighting" was actually Marbury herself in a disguise, which she sheds in a washroom, permitting Harper's undetected escape.

 In the last scene, Harper and Marbury meet in the desert and kiss, while discussing their new wealth.
 In the distant brush, we see Banks' boots and bloody hand, unnoticed by the two women.
 After the screen goes black, we hear a single shot.